gluent/goe/docs/gcp_setup.md

 --role=projects/${PROJECT}/roles/goe_bq_core_role
 ```

-If GOE is permitted to create datasets then add these extra privileges:
+If GOE is permitted to create datasets then add these privileges:
 ```
 gcloud iam roles update goe_bq_core_role --project ${PROJECT} \
 --add-permissions=bigquery.datasets.create
 ```

 #### goe_bq_app_role
-Note that the role grant is bound to the target BigQuery dataset, no project wide access is granted.
+Note that the role grant is bound to the target BigQuery dataset.
+No project-wide access is granted.
 The `bq` utility is used to grant the role because `gcloud` does not support these granular grants.

 Also note that the target dataset must be created *before* executing these commands (see [Generating Dataset DDL](#generating-dataset-ddl) for details).
 ```
 gcloud iam roles create goe_bq_app_role --project ${PROJECT} \
 --title="GOE Data Update Access" \
---description="Grants GOE permissions to read and modify data in an application schema" \
+--description="Grants GOE permissions to read and modify data in an application dataset" \
 --permissions=bigquery.tables.getData,\
 bigquery.tables.updateData \
 --stage=GA